 This type of fibre supplement is low FODMAP and has shown IBS symptom relief in patients – it is very slowly fermentable and seems to work very well in our IBS-D patients specifically.

 This type of fibre is non-fermentable, therefore does not generally have side effects such as gas production, bloating, or pain.
 It may be especially useful for those with IBS-C as it helps to soften stool with its gel-forming properties.

-As you can see, there is lots to consider with dietary fibre in irritable bowel syndrome – type, amount, and tolerance level.
+As you can see, there is lots to consider with dietary fibre for irritable bowel syndrome – type, amount, and tolerance level.
 It may feel like your head is spinning!
-If you need help figuring out your fibre needs and which foods and/or supplements are appropriate for you, see one of our registered dietitians here at Ignite Nutrition – that specializes in IBS, physician, or pharmacist to learn more!
+If you need help figuring out your fibre needs for IBS and which foods and/or supplements are appropriate for you, see one of our registered dietitians here at Ignite Nutrition – that specializes in IBS management, physician, or pharmacist to learn more!

-At the end of the day, fibre is considered a low-risk strategy in IBS management.
+At the end of the day, fibre for IBS is considered a low-risk IBS management strategy.
 It is non-systemic and easy to experiment with in a safe way in most cases.
 It may be just the thing you need to round out your IBS toolkit!

 FAQs about fibre for IBS